Quantum Holonomy Fields: Examples of Quantum Holonomy Fields

-In this section, we specialize our construction of a probabilistic algebraic master field to classical L\'evy processes (increments are tensor independent) values in a compact Lie group.
-Let $N \geq 1$ an integer.
-Let $\mathbb{K}$ be one of the three division algebras $\mathbb{R}, \mathbb{C}$ and $\mathbb{H}$, the quaternions.
-In \cite{nico2}, we define a Brownian diffusion on the group $\mathbb{U}(N,\mathbb{K})$ of unitary matrices of size $N\times N$ with entries in $\mathbb{K}$, see \cite{nico2}).
-The Brownian diffusion $\munitaryfd$ is the solution of a classical stochastic differential equation:

-with $\lmss{W}_{N}^{\mathbb{K}}$ a linear Brownian motion on the Lie algebra of antihermitian matrices with entries in $\mathbb{K}$ and with respect to a conjugation invariant scalar product.
-The entries of $\lmss{W}_{N}^{\mathbb{K}}$ are, up to symmetries, independent Brownian motions which variance scale as the inverse of the dimension $N$.
-To this diffusion are associated four L\'evy processes that are of interest for the present work that are defined in \cite{nico2}.
-Recall that we denote by $\F(\U(N,\K))$ the algebra of polynomial functions on $\U(N,\K)$.
-First, we define a classical L\'evy process $j_{N}$, (the increments are tensor independent), by setting for all time $s\geq 0$:
+Recall that we denote by $\F(\U(N,\K))$ the algebra of complex polynomial functions on $\U(N,\K)$ (polynomials functions in the coefficients of the matrix).
+First, we define a \emph{classical L\'evy process $j_{N}$} over $\F(\U(N,\K))$, (the increments are tensor independent), by setting for all time $s\geq 0$:

-We recall that $\mathcal{F}(U(N,\mathbb{K}))$ is an involutive Zhang algebra, being a commutative Hopf algebra with structure morphisms:
+We recall that $\mathcal{F}(U(N,\mathbb{K}))$ is an involutive $H$-algebra, being a commutative Hopf algebra with structure morphisms: